-Small Business Loan Guarantee Program
+Small Business Direct Loan and Guarantee Programs

-The Small Business Loan Guarantee Program enables a small business to obtain a term loan or line of credit when it cannot otherwise qualify for a loan on its own.
+The Small Business Direct Loan and Guarantee Program was established to assist small businesses obtain term loans or lines of credit when they cannot otherwise qualify for these types of credit on their own.
 The State, working through eleven FDCs, guarantees that a qualifying small business borrower's loan is guaranteed in the event the borrower defaults.
 Loan terms and interest rates are negotiated between the borrower and the lender.